ddubbert/dub.io/README.md

 Focus points for this project are:
 * The event-design and setup of communication channels (Apache Kafka-Architecture)
+  * Testing and comparing benefits of different designs
 * The design and connection of services (Microservice-Architecture, GraphQL)
   * Microservice architectures and needed components (apart from the services)

 ## Installation